petermartens98/React-Ecommerce-Site/README.md

 # React-Eccomerce-Site
-Interactive frontend for a ecommerce website, built using react.js.
-Features include a dynamically updateable products page, a contact page, and a cart/checkout page.
+Interactive frontend for an ecommerce website, built using react.js.